subfuzion/appmesh-blog/colorapp/fargate/README.md

 199: {"color":"blue", "stats": {"blue":0.66,"green":0.34}}
 ```

-So far so good; this looks like what we expected for a 2:1 ratio.
+So far so good: this looks like what we expected for a 2:1 ratio.

 Let's take a look at our X-Ray console:

 ![](img/appmesh-fargate-xray-blue-green.png)
 <p align="center"><b><i>Figure 5.</i></b> X-Ray console map after initial testing.</p>

+The results look good: 100% success, no errors.